alexispuckett3/Lab4/Home.md

 Instead of using a potentiometer and the DMM to measure Vo and Vi values, we connected this circuit to the function generator and oscilloscope.
 We plotted Vi in channel one and Vo in channel two.
 From the oscilloscope, we could then measure and calculate the gain of the circuit.

-Circuit Three: High Gain Inverting Op Amp
+_Circuit Three_: High Gain Inverting Op Amp

 Next. build a high gain inverting op amp on the bread board by using the 1k&Omega; and 1.5M&Omega; resistors.
 Connect this circuit to the DCPS along with the function generator and oscilloscope to measure and calculate the gain.